 More information about the application elements and the process can be found on SPARK Finland's own page at the link below.

 Health Incubator Helsinki provides up to three years of comprehensive business development services, modern office and coworking facilities in Terkko Health Hub, and broad networking opportunities to selected health-sector startups.
 The incubator programme is always customised based on the individual needs of each participating team to maximise their odds of success.
 Apart from a minor fee for the office space, the incubator services are free for the participants and no equity is taken.

 In addition to the services outlined above, HIH's offering to participants includes connections to the right experts, investors, partners, and customers; advice on regulatory, intellectual property, fundraising, and commercial strategies; and regular review meetings and update calls to brainstorm challenges.

-The application period for Health Incubator Helsinki is once a year in spring, with the next call taking place in early 2023.
+The application period for Health Incubator Helsinki is once a year in spring, with the next one opening in Spring 2024.

 Applying teams or startups should be made up of at least two members, although there is no requirement for members to be affiliated with the University of Helsinki.
 These teams or startups should have a business idea based on an innovative technology or concept featuring a scalable product or service which solves a clearly defined problem within one of the following areas:

 In addition, a preliminary implementation strategy for the business idea is expected, and applicants with a launched prototype of the product or service will be considered at an advantage during selection.

 More information can be found at the Health Incubator Helsinki site below.